spinnaker/spinnaker.github.io/reference/architecture/authz_authn/authentication/index.md

         IdentityProvider->>-Deck: HTTP 302 to https://gate.url/login?code=abcdef
     </div>

-1. OAuth provider confirms that the user is granting Gate access to his profile.
+1. OAuth provider confirms that the user is granting Gate access to their profile.

 1. Using the `redirect_uri`, the OAuth provider redirects the user to this address, providing an additional `code` parameter.